 Get Help Today

+The most effective way to overcome anxiety in treatment is by addressing the underlying issues that have caused the patient to form a substance addiction.
 Dual diagnosis treatment uses different levels of care to treat the whole problem.
 It addresses both disorders and utilizes positive behavioral therapy to instill useful tools that help with relapse prevention.